Blog/Resmetirom for MASH: Australian Clinician Guide

 Regardless of resmetirom's approval timeline, the clinical implication is clear: liver fibrosis staging is becoming more clinically consequential, not less.
 The arrival of an approved therapy means that a patient with F2–F3 MASH who is not staged properly may miss access to effective treatment.
 Equally, a patient with F1 or F4 disease who is incorrectly staged may receive inappropriate therapy.

-Practices that invest now in accurate, guided liver elastography will be positioned to meet the increased staging demand that resmetirom — and future MASH therapies — will create.
+Practices that invest now in accurate, guided liver elastography will be positioned to meet the increased staging and monitoring demand that resmetirom — and future MASH therapies — will create.